Ryan Dillon BSc(hons) MSc CCAB PACT-KSA ABTC-ATI

 Ryan is a qualified dog trainer with the Professional Association of Canine Trainers (PACT) and a recognised animal training instructor with the Animal Behaviour and Training Council (ABTC).
-He is currently recognised as a pre-certified clinical animal behaviourist with the Association for the Study of Animal Behaviour (ASAB) and a candidate member of the Fellowship of Animal Behaviour Clinicians.
-He is working towards full membership of both organisations (certified clinical animal behaviourist and full member, respectively).
+He is also a certified clinical animal behaviourist with the CCAB and a certificated member of the Fellowship of Animal Behaviour Clinicians.

 Ryan earned a distinction in the BSc(hons) Animal Behaviour and Welfare degree at Oxford Brookes University in 2019 and a distinction in the Clinical Animal Behaviour Master’s degree at the University of Lincoln in 2020.
-He plans to start a PhD in Animal Behaviour and Cognition in the next few years.
+He started a PhD at the University of Lincoln in 2025, exploring the role and impact of puppy training classes.

 Alongside running OABT, Ryan is also a lecturer at Oxford Brookes University and Abingdon and Witney College, teaching on the animal behaviour-related degrees.
-He is also a tutor and assessor at PACT, whereby he teaches and supports students on their journey to becoming qualified dog trainers.
+He was also a tutor and assessor at PACT, whereby he taught and assessed students on their journey to becoming qualified dog trainers.

 Charlotte Freeborn BSc(hons)